-During the school year I will make every effort to respond to emails within 24 hours.
-There is one exception to this rule: I stop checking email at 7:00 pm on Thursday and do not resume my regular email schedule until 7:00 am on Monday.
-If you send me an email during this period you should not expect a response until Tuesday at the latest.
+During the school year, I will make every effort to respond to emails within 48 hours.
+There is one exception to this rule: I stop checking email at 7:00 pm on Fridays and do not resume my regular email schedule until 9:00 am on Mondays.
+If you send me an email during this period, you should not expect a response within a 48-hour window.